jgallartl/owasp-top-10-api-cloud/README.md

 * Terraform

 ## Account Requirements
+You need to install and configure Azure and AWS CLI and:
-* You need an Azure free account with a small credit to run Azure scenarios
+* An Azure free account with a small credit to run Azure scenarios
-* You need an AWS free account with a small credit to run AWS scenarios
+* An AWS free account with a small credit to run AWS scenarios

 ## How to run